StackTips

 Singleton and Serialization

-Serialization in Java allows to convert the state of an object into a stream of bytes so that it can easily be stored or transferred.
-Once the object is serialized, you can deserialize it, back to object from the byte stream.
+Serialization in Java allows to conversion of the state of an object into a stream of bytes so that it can easily be stored into a file or transferred via network.
+Once the object is serialized, you can deserialize it, back to the object from the byte stream.

 If a singleton class is meant to be serialized, it will end up creating duplicate objects.
-Let us have a look into the example below,
+Let us have a look at the example below,

 import java.io.Serializable;